-The most common and costly injuries in chemical manufacturing are often preventable.
-Yet, many incidents—like slips on chemical spills, machine entanglements, or heat-related illnesses—continue to happen because of systemic gaps, unsafe behaviors, or missed warning signs.
+The most common and costly injuries in chemical manufacturing are often avoidable.
+Yet, many incidents—like machine entanglements—continue to happen because of systemic gaps, unsafe behaviors, or missed warning signs.

-A comprehensive safety approach, built on strong protocols and empowered by modern tools like AI video analytics, is changing how leading chemical manufacturers detect, prevent, and respond to these incidents.
+A comprehensive safety approach, built on strong protocols and empowered by modern tools like video AI analytics, is changing how leading chemical manufacturers detect, mitigate, and respond to these incidents.

-In this guide, we’ll break down the top 5 injuries that can occur in chemical manufacturing facilities—and, most importantly, how to prevent them.
+In this guide, we’ll break down 3 of the top injuries that can occur in chemical manufacturing facilities—and, most importantly, how to mitigate their risks.
 You'll see how video intelligence platforms (like Spot AI) can help safety teams catch hazards in real time, track compliance, and ultimately send more workers home safe.

-Let’s look at the five leading injury types in chemical manufacturing where video intelligence can actively help prevent harm.
+Let’s look at the 3 leading injury types in chemical manufacturing where video intelligence can actively help reduce the risk of harm.

 Scenario: